 If you’re on the prowl for a meal that’s nourishing, easy to make, and quick enough to toss together at the end of a busy day (i.e., 30 minutes or less), then this Vegan Creamy Garlic Lemon-Pepper Pasta is about to make your wildest plant-based dreams come true.
+This ultra-creamy pasta comes together with just 8 ingredients (plus s + p) and 30 minutes of time.

 Big promises, I know, but are you ready for an even bigger one?